City guide

 🇺🇸 Living in New York

-The world's financial and cultural capital, with unmatched career opportunities, high salaries, and a famously high cost of living
+A leading global financial and cultural centre, with deep career opportunities, high salaries, and a famously high cost of living

 Net salary calculator